iRNA-COSI/APAeval/benchmarking_workflows/README.md

 In the former you'll have to adjust the docker container names and general workflow parameters, whereas in the latter you'll only have to make changes if you have introduced new workflow parameters (or want to change the wiring of steps, which is not recommended for the sake of attempted OEB compatibility).

 ### 6. Don't forget to update `README.md`
-Describe the type of validation and metric calculation you perform in the `README.md` in your benchmarking event directory (see [example from quantification benchmarking workflow][q-swf]).
+Describe the type of validation and metric calculation you perform in the `README.md` in your benchmarking event directory (see [example from quantification benchmarking workflow][q-bwf]).

 ### 7. Build images
 > ATTENTION: the [apaeval module][apa-module] is installed inside the containers via a git url specified in the respective `requirements.txt` (for [q_validation](quantification/quantification_dockers/q_validation/requirements.txt) and [q_metrics](quantification/quantification_dockers/q_metrics/requirements.txt)).
 If you made changes to the module, don't forget to push your branch and adjust those urls accordingly.